Your Quick Guide to Salesforce Knowledge

 Topics on Experience Cloud

-The main way to expose articles on Experience site is through topics.
+The main way to expose articles on the Experience Cloud site is through topics.

 Setting up navigational, featured, and content topics allows you to structure your site content and provide easier searching within your knowledge base.
 One article can be assigned to different topics depending on its content.

-Topics are assigned to articles in Content Management – Topics in Experience Cloud workspaces.
+Topics are assigned to articles in Experience Cloud workspaces → Content Management → Topics.

 Navigational Topics and Data Categories